-- 127. Assets are depreciated over useful lives that are dependent on assumptions about the level of repairs and maintenance that will be incurred in relation to individual assets.
-The current economic climate makes it uncertain that the Authority will be able to sustain its current spending on repairs and maintenance, bringing into doubt the useful lives assigned to assets. - 128.
+- 135. Assets are depreciated over useful lives that are dependent on assumptions about the level of repairs and maintenance that will be incurred in relation to individual assets.
+The current economic climate makes it uncertain that the Authority will be able to sustain its current spending on repairs and maintenance, bringing into doubt the useful lives assigned to assets. - 136.
 If the useful life of an asset is reduced, depreciation increases and the carrying amount of the asset falls.
-It is estimated that the annual depreciation charge for buildings would increase by approximately £17,000 for every year that useful lives had to be reduced. - 129.
-The outbreak of COVID-19, declared by the World Health Organisation as a "Global Pandemic" on 11 March 2020 meant that as at 31 March 2020, the valuer was faced with an unprecedented set of circumstances upon which to base a judgement.
-Valuations at this date were reported on the basis of "material valuation uncertainty" as per VPS3 and VPGA 10 of the RICS Red Book Global.
+It is estimated that the annual depreciation charge for buildings would increase by approximately £15,000 for every year that useful lives had to be reduced. - 137.
+The outbreak of COVID-19, declared by the World Health Organisation as a "Global Pandemic" on 11th March 2020, has and continues to impact many aspects of daily life and the global economy - with some real estate markets having experienced lower levels of transactional activity and liquidity.
+Travel, movement of resources and operational restrictions have been implemented by many countries.
+In some cases, "lockdowns" have been applied to varying degrees and to reflect further waves of COVID-19; although these may imply a new stage of the crisis, they are not unprecedented in the same way as the initial impact.
+The pandemic and the measures taken to tackle COVID-19 continue to affect economies and real estate markets globally.

-However, as at 31 March 2021 - the valuation date - the Authority's valuer advised that as "property markets are largely functioning again with transaction volumes and other relevant evidence returning to levels where an adequate quantum of market evidence exists upon which to base opinions of value", the valuations reported as at 31 March 2021 are not reported as "subject to material valuation uncertainty
+138. Nevertheless, as at the valuation date (31st March 2022), property markets are mostly functioning again, with transaction volumes and other relevant evidence, returning to levels where an adequate quantum of market evidence exists upon which to base opinions of value.
+Accordingly, and for the avoidance of doubt, our valuation is not reported as being subject to 'material valuation uncertainty' as defined by VPS3 and VPGA 10 of the RICS Valuation - Global Standards.